-Pogba ended up moving to Juventus on a free transfer, which further angered Ferguson.
+Pogba ended up moving to Juventus on a free transfer, which further angered his ex-boss.
 He claimed the midfielder 'disrespected' United at the time, then stressed he would be better off elsewhere.

 There's no doubt Ferguson is one of the best managers of all time.
 But what did Pogba notice while working under him?
 Check out the footage below.

 The legendary Scot managed United for 26 years, winning 13 Premier League titles and transforming the Red Devils into a global powerhouse.

 In his later career, he took a step back from the coaching and left that to his assistants.
 Ferguson credited the ability of knowing when to freshen things up to his longevity in the game.